natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.Sfl.Ic.md

 '''Pros:'''

-* Has a gun which will reliably penetrate pretty much any of its expected enemies
+* Has a gun that will reliably penetrate pretty much any of its expected enemies
 * Is very, very fast (Max speed off-road of around 56 km/h)
 * Has a decent reload speed
-* Has the scouting ability, can earn you some extra silver lions and valuable intel for your team
+* Has the scouting ability, which can earn you some extra silver lions and valuable intel for your team
 * Because of lack of armour, some shells will pass right through you
 * Can change positions very quickly if needed
 * Can get to the cap points and good positions early in the match